-Despite being seen as having two vastly different ideologies, the United States (US) and the Soviet Union (USSR) possessed many overarching similarities.
+Despite being seen as having two vastly different ideologies, the USA and USSR possessed many overarching similarities.
 These similarities can be seen in their universal and progressive nature and how both sides saw their cause as inevitably victorious.
 Both sides also found commonality in their 1920-30s economic crises, their alliance during WW2 and the common military build-up.

 Ultimately, both the US and USSR ideologies during the Cold War were characterised by their desire to apply their ideology worldwide, and how they both emerged from revolution and WW2.